Madhubani - Traditional Indian Art Workshop for Beginners

 The women of the village practiced these paintings on the walls of their respective homes.
 Their paintings often illustrated their thoughts, hopes, and dreams.
 The traditional base of plastered mud wall was soon replaced by handmade paper, cloth, and canvas.
 Since the paintings have been confined to a limited geographical range, the themes, as well as the style, are more or less, the same.

 Madhubani paintings were initially practiced by different sects of people and hence the paintings were categorized into five different styles, such as Tantrik, Kohbar, Bharni, Godna, Katchni.
 But today, these five different styles have been merged by contemporary artists.
 The themes used in these paintings often revolve around Hindu deities like Krishna, Rama, Lakshmi, Shiva, Durga, and Saraswati.
 Also, heavenly bodies like the Sun and the Moon often form the centerpiece of Madhubani paintings.

 It will be a guided session, so you need not have any prior experience in painting.

 What is Madhubani?

 Understanding the geometric patterns and creating your own Madhubani designs.

 You will be working on the final piece of Madhubani art.

 Take away: Your final Madhubani design on the A4 canvas board.

-EventsHigh Specials, rama, painting, painting Classes And Workshops, Sneha lata Mishra Vishwakarma, classes and workshops, arts and culture, art classes and workshops, personality development classes, painting classes & workshops,
+EventsHigh Specials, rama, painting, painting Classes And Workshops, Sneha lata Mishra Vishwakarma, arts and culture, classes and workshops, art classes and workshops, painting workshops, painting classes & workshops,